bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 Thanks to 198 contributors, 672 pull requests, community reviewers, and our [**generous sponsors**](/community/donate), we're happy to announce the **Bevy 0.13** release on [crates.io](https://crates.io/crates/bevy)!

 For those who don't know, Bevy is a refreshingly simple data-driven game engine built in Rust.
 You can check out our [Quick Start Guide](/learn/book/getting-started/) to try it today.
 It's free and open source forever!
 You can grab the full [source code](https://github.com/bevyengine/bevy) on GitHub.
 Check out [Bevy Assets](https://bevyengine.org/assets) for a collection of community-developed plugins, games, and learning resources.
-And to see what the engine has to offer hands-on, check out the entries in the [latest Bevy Jam](https://itch.io/jam/bevy-jam-4/entries), including the winner [That's a lot of beeeeees](https://andrewb330.itch.io/thats-a-lot-of-beeeeees)
+And to see what the engine has to offer hands-on, check out the entries in the [latest Bevy Jam](https://itch.io/jam/bevy-jam-4/entries), including the winner [That's a LOT of beeeeees](https://andrewb330.itch.io/thats-a-lot-of-beeeeees).

 To update an existing Bevy App or Plugin to **Bevy 0.13**, check out our [0.12 to 0.13 Migration Guide](/learn/migration-guides/0.12-0.13/).